Xangis/ModernMUD/GOALS.md

 and there should be separate project documentation including both overview and how-to-use documentation.

+The majority of the "engine" should be game-agnostic, while the personality of each individual MUD should live in configuration and "load-time" files as much as possible.

+It should also be easy to distribute a fully-functional installable cross-platform client specific to your MUD.

 Non-Goals
 ---------

 - Using all of the latest .NET platform features.
 We want to maintain cross-platform support, so things that are not available in Mono should not be used.

+- Client support on mobile devices.